 Malaysia is a triumph of cultural cohesion - see Muslim, Chinese and Indian national holidays - where in the world do we see that?
-Kuala Lumpur is the 11th most international city in the world by population - this means KL has a larger expat population by proportion than Brussels or Los Angeles.
+Kuala Lumpur ranked first as the easiest city to get settled in as an expat in 2019.
 Malaysia manages to preserve its cultural heritage, yet is extremely accommodating to expats as a gateway to the East.
 English is the primary business language.